Shopping on your own for the right health insurance can be daunting. But it need not be, if you use this simple step-by-step guide.

 Important Details to Consider:

-Check if You Qualify for a Subsidy
+Check Whether You Qualify for a Subsidy

-Where to Shop When You’re Buying Individual Health Insurance
+Where to Shop for Individual Health Insurance

 When to Purchase Individual Health Insurance